 This course aims to provide you with the requisite knowledge and understanding of the role and function of the National Health Service (NHS) cervical screening programme, and the relevant skills and evidence base for your role as a cervical sampler.

-The content of the course will provide you with an understanding of the rationale for cervical screening and general principles of screening in the United Kingdom.
+The content of the module will provide you with an understanding of the rationale for cervical screening and general principles of screening in the United Kingdom.

 There will be teaching on the skill of cervical sampling, including history-taking and infection control, as well as addressing the needs of women with special requirements

 The course also identifies risk factors associated with cervical abnormalities and enables you to understand the natural history of cervical abnormalities and cervical cancer, whilst understanding the current and future developments related to cervical screening.